Wednesday, June 24, 2026

 For centuries, sugarcane plantations were among the worst abusers of slave labor.
 Artist James Gillray drew the mistreated slaves who were forced to cut and press sugarcane in deadly heat, then boil the crop in hellish furnaces (below left).
 Many perished in the process.
 The result: delightfully sweet sugar.

 Commenters on this blog have decried the disintegration of our culture.
-The fine arts have become puerile and decadent; standards have declined; the absence of boundaries have rendered us shapeless; digital theft, appropriation art, auto-toning and plagiarism run rampant; the odor of postmodern nihilism pervades; economics create all the worst incentives.
+The fine arts have become puerile and decadent; standards have declined; the absence of boundaries has rendered us shapeless; digital theft, appropriation art, auto-toning and plagiarism run rampant; the odor of postmodern nihilism pervades; economics create all the worst incentives.

-No one can say for sure, but on the subject of hope I often turn the great Walt Whitman who mused about the purity and renewal of common grass:
+No one can say for sure, but on the subject of hope I often turn to the great Walt Whitman who mused about the purity and renewal of common grass:

 O how can it be that the ground itself does not sicken?